Madhumidha4310/Machine-Learning/ML Task 4/README.md

 ---

-##Model Evaluation
+## Model Evaluation

 The model performance is evaluated using:

--Accuracy
+- Accuracy
--Precision
+- Precision
--Recall
+- Recall
--F1-Score
+- F1-Score
--Classification Report
+- Classification Report

 These evaluation metrics help determine how effectively the model classifies customer feedback into the correct categories.

 ---

-##Sample Categories
+## Sample Categories

-###Product
+### Product

 Examples of product-related feedback include:

--Wrong color received and I need help.
+- Wrong color received and I need help.
--Wrong size received.
+- Wrong size received.
--Product arrived broken.
+- Product arrived broken.
--Button not working.
+- Button not working.
--Device overheats.
+- Device overheats.

-###General Inquiry
+### General Inquiry

 Examples include:

--Is gift wrapping available?
+- Is gift wrapping available?
--Can I change my address?
+- Can I change my address?
--Can I cancel my order?
+- Can I cancel my order?
--Do you offer discounts?
+- Do you offer discounts?

-###Technical Support
+### Technical Support

 Examples include:

--Checkout page not loading.
+- Checkout page not loading.
--Password reset not working.
+- Password reset not working.
--Cannot log in.
+- Cannot log in.
--Search feature not working.
+- Search feature not working.
--Mobile app closes automatically.
+- Mobile app closes automatically.

-###Delivery
+### Delivery

 Examples include:

--Package not received.
+- Package not received.
--Order still in transit.
+- Order still in transit.
--Package not received since yesterday.
+- Package not received since yesterday.
--Courier delivered to the wrong address.
+- Courier delivered to the wrong address.

-###Billing
+### Billing

 Examples include:

--Refund is delayed.
+- Refund is delayed.
--Invoice is incorrect.
+- Invoice is incorrect.
--I was charged twice.
+- I was charged twice.
--Refund not received.
+- Refund not received.

 ---

-##Applications
+## Applications

 This project can be used in:

--Customer Support Automation
+- Customer Support Automation
--Help Desk Systems
+- Help Desk Systems
--E-commerce Platforms
+- E-commerce Platforms
--Complaint Management Systems
+- Complaint Management Systems
--Automated Ticket Classification
+- Automated Ticket Classification
--Customer Service Chatbots
+- Customer Service Chatbots

 ---

-##Future Enhancements
+## Future Enhancements

--Add more customer feedback data.
+- Add more customer feedback data.
--Improve text preprocessing.
+- Improve text preprocessing.
--Compare multiple Machine Learning algorithms.
+- Compare multiple Machine Learning algorithms.
--Use Deep Learning models for better text classification.
+- Use Deep Learning models for better text classification.
--Create a web-based interface for real-time predictions.
+- Create a web-based interface for real-time predictions.
--Integrate the model with a customer support system.
+- Integrate the model with a customer support system.
--Deploy the trained model as an online API.
+- Deploy the trained model as an online API.